vmware-tanzu/package-for-kpack/README.md

     :: Built with Spring Boot :: 2.2.2.RELEASE
    ```

-9. Rebuilding kpack Images
+9. Rebuilding kpack Image Resources.

-   We recommend updating the kpack image resource with a CI/CD tool when new commits are ready to be built.
+   We recommend updating the kpack Image Resource with a CI/CD tool when new commits are ready to be built.
    > Note: You can also provide a branch or tag as the `spec.git.revision` and kpack will poll and rebuild on updates!

-   We can simulate an update from a CI/CD tool by updating the `spec.git.revision` on the image resource used in step #6.
+   We can simulate an update from a CI/CD tool by updating the `spec.git.revision` on the Image Resource used in step #6.

    If you are using your own application push an updated commit and use the new commit sha.
 If you are using Spring Pet Clinic you can update the revision to: `4e1f87407d80cdb4a5a293de89d62034fdcbb847`.

-   Edit the image resource with:
+   Edit the Image Resource with:
    ```
    kubectl -n default edit image tutorial-image
    ```